Adrianaa911/Adrianaa911/README.md

 📚 Outside of work, I sharpen my skills through Codecademy, diving into various programming languages and real-world coding exercises.

-💬 I’m always open to tech conversations, collaborations, or project ideas.

 - 👨‍💻 All of my projects are available here :)